AnggaR96s/Reforestation/README.md

-## What is a witch's favorite subject in school?
-Spelling!
+## What do you call a boomerang that won't come back?
+A stick.